Project Reuse

 - Upstream, a change agent for Reuse

 Reuse is a Win-Win-Win for our community, offering healthier and better tasting food, decreasing trash polluting our land and water, and reducing overall cost of waste.
-Case studies from recent conversions show that food outlets realize ongoing net savings only after a few months of reuse.
+Case studies from recent conversions show that food outlets realize ongoing net savings after just a few months of reuse.

 Help us with our marketing, including managing our website, collateral and social media, working remotely from anywhere.